Delta-matroids and toric degenerations in OG(n,2n+1): Introduction

 \subsection{Acknowledgments}

 G.C. was supported by the Masters' Enrollment Reinvestment Program at Tufts University.
 C.L. has been supported by NSF Postdoctoral Fellowship DMS-2001976, an AMS-Simons travel grant, and the Summer Scholars program at Tufts University.
+We thank Matt Larson for comments on a draft of this work.